 Read more: Start Thinking Micro Learning Moments NOW

 The use of too many features and options can confuse learners.
-Every button, graphic and paragraph added makes the screen more complicated, thus, overloading your learners.
+Every button, graphic, and parragraph added makes the screen more complicated, thus, overloading your learners.

 9) Keep in Mind the Way Learners Interact in Mobile Environments

 Mobile devices use a touchscreen.
-This means the way users interact with is very different: instead of using a mouse to click, rollover or hover, users tap their screen to interact with the different elements on screen.
+This means the way users interact is very different: instead of using a mouse to click, roll over, or hover, users tap their screen to interact with the different elements on the screen.

 This is a huge consideration for mobile learning design.
-For instance, if you're in your computer, clicking an embedded link with a mouse is very easy, but in your smartphone, it's a different story – you have to do it with your finger!
+For instance, if you're on your computer, clicking an embedded link with a mouse is very easy, but on your smartphone, it's a different story – you have to do it with your finger!